hart2533/FINAL-CYBER-PROJECT/Defensive-and-Network-Team/Readme.md

 3. What are the IP addresses used in the actual infection traffic?

 - Based on the Conversation statistics and the filtering by the highest amount of packets between the IP addresses- **172.16.4.205, 185.243.115.84, 166.62.11.64 are the infected traffic.**

 4. As a bonus, retrieve the desktop background of the Windows host.

+## Illegal Downloads

+IT was informed that some users are torrenting on the network.
+The Security team does not forbid the use of torrents for legitmate purposes, such as downloading operating systems.
+However, they have a strict policy against copyright infringement.

+IT shared the following about the torrent activity:

+- The machine using torrents live in the range 10.0.0.0/24 and are clients of AD domain.

+- The DC of this domain lives at 10.0.0.2 and is named DogOfTheYear-DC.

+- The DC is associated with the domain dogoftheyear.net.

+The task is to isolate the torrent traffic and answer the following questions for the Network Report:

+1. Find the following information about the machine with the IP address of 10.0.0.201:

+- MAC address:

+- Windows username:

+- OS version:

+2. Which torrent file did the user download?